MJKWoolnough/ics/README.md

 ```

 PropContact is used to represent contact information or alternately a reference
-to contact information associated with the calendar component
+to contact information associated with the calendar component.

 #### type PropCreated